microsoft/terraform-provider-azuredevops/docs/testing.md

 ### Writing Unit Tests

 When writing a unit test with a mocked client, GoMock will use the mocked clients from the `mockgen`-generated output.
 Additionally, `github.com/stretchr/testify/require` is used to stop test execution and fail if the assertion is not met.

+When naming your unit tests (and acceptance tests), please follow the guidance from Hashicorp found [here](https://www.terraform.io/docs/extend/testing/unit-testing.html).

 #### SampleClient interface
 ```go